 The Impact of Attention Seekers on Your Focus

-Constant exposure to attention-seeking behavior can profoundly affect your mental and emotional health.
+Constant exposure to attention-seeking behavior will profoundly affect your mental and emotional health.

 First, it spikes your stress levels.
-Trying to juggle your responsibilities while managing someone else's emotional needs is overwhelming.
+Trying to juggle your responsibilities while managing someone else's emotional needs can be overwhelming.

-Second, it saps your productivity.
+Second, it derails your productivity.
 Even minor interruptions chip away at your ability to stay in flow.

-Finally, it's emotionally draining.
-Over time, being around people who always need something from you leaves you feeling depleted and unmotivated.
+Finally, it saps your energy.
+Over time, being around people who constantly require something from you can leave you feeling depleted and unmotivated.

 If this sounds familiar, you're not alone.